r-nikhil/r-nikhil.github.io/_posts/2024-12-19-cold-coffee-consistent.md

 ---

-I make 1-2 cups of cold coffee daily and small inconsistencies have started driving me crazy.
+I make 1-2 cups of cold coffee daily and sometimes for my SO and small inconsistencies have started driving us crazy.
 Some days it would be perfectly cold and creamy and other days a watery sludge.
 After months of trying various things and drinking a lot of coffee, I've discovered that making consistently great cold coffee comes down to understanding a few key things.

 Success criteria for my coffee: